ZTzTopia/site/src/data/events/2025/wwf/forensics/minecraft/README.md

                     print(f'Found villager metadata for ID={entity_id}, NBT Tag={nbt_tag}, String Length={string_length}, String Value={string_value}')
 ```

 And... we can see that some villager entities have metadata of type `Optional Text Component`, which contains a single-byte of text.
-It looks like this, combined, would form a flag.
 But when we try to combine them based on their packet order, the flags look random, so we need to figure out how to combine them.

 ### Visualizing the Flag from Villager Positions